DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 3.md

 In this homework, we're going to work with categorical variables, first ML models (Decision Trees), and hyperparameter tuning.

-If not stated otherwise, please use the [Colab Module 3](https://github.com/DataTalksClub/stock-markets-analytics-zoomcamp/blob/main/03-modeling/Module_3_Colab_Time_Series_Modeling.ipynb) covered in the livestream to re-use the code snippets.
+Please use the [Colab Module 3](https://github.com/DataTalksClub/stock-markets-analytics-zoomcamp/blob/main/03-modeling/Module_3_Colab_Time_Series_Modeling.ipynb) for all tasks to ensure you have the same dataframe used for the Modeling part, as covered during the lecture.

-Data: the new version of the data (after all transformations) is here: tbd
+We suggest copying and extending it (around "TODO" comments).

 ---
 ### Question 1 (1 point): Dummies on Month and Week-of-Month